 When an agency receives a valid access application the decision maker must make inquiries with the relevant business units about the existence of documents within the scope of the application.2 There are various measures an agency can take to ensure that reasonable and thorough searches for documents are conducted and properly recorded.

 Keeping accurate records

 Written records of all searches should be kept on file to show that all reasonable steps were taken to locate the documents.
-The appendices to this guideline contain templates to assist decision makers to keep records of the search process:
+This guideline’s appendices contain templates to assist decision makers with search process record keeping: